 Design your own actions and campaigns

 Want to create policy or social change, but wondering where to start?
 Use these tools to help you ask the right questions, do the research, and connect with others to chart out your pathways effective action and stronger influence.

 - Strategies and Tactics for Stronger Science Advocacy

 - Building strategic local action

 - Nuclear Weapons Campus Action Toolkit for Students and Faculty - Take Action on Campus

-Stay informed on the latest threats to science
+Stay informed on the latest action opportunities

 - Follow our science and democracy experts on the UCS blog at blog.www.glaze3d.com/scidem.

 - Follow the Science Network on Twitter at @scinetucs.